Optimal learning with Bernstein Online Aggregation: Introduction and main results

-for $\eta$ smaller than a constant depending on the range.
-The result follows from our online to batch conversion.
-The second order term is estimated with the excess of risk using the strong convexity assumption on the loss.
-Such optimality should also hold for the other algorithms provided in \cite{gaillard:stoltz:vanerven:2014}.
-We conclude by providing the version of the fast rate bound with the best possible $\eta$ for the adaptive BOA at the price of larger "constants" that grows at the rate $\log\log(n)$.
+for $\eta^{-1}$ larger than $C_b^2/C_\ell$ up to a multiplicative constant.
+The second order term is bounded by the excess of risk using the strong convexity assumption on the loss.
+We conclude by providing the fast rate bound on the excess of risk of the batch version of the adaptive BOA at the price of larger "constants" that grows at the rate $\log\log(n)$.

 The paper is organized as follows: We present the second order regret bounds for different versions of BOA in Section \ref{sec:sob}.
-The new online to batch conversion and the excess of risk rbounds in a stochastic environment are provided in Section \ref{sec:se}.
+The new stochastic conversion and the excess of cumulative predictive risk bounds in a stochastic environment are provided in Section \ref{sec:se}.
 In the next Section, we introduce some useful probabilistic preliminaries.